 - Trainees who have completed all units except the Unit 12 supervision requirement may be granted the status of Provisional Associate by their trainer.
 This status allows the trainee’s name to be placed on an approved Provisional Associate list from TheraPsil, and to function as a primary therapist on condition that they agree to actively pursue completion of their Unit 12 supervision requirement.

 - Therapist trainees graduate from our program when they have successfully completed all twelve training units.
-Graduate psychotherapists will be awarded a certificate of completion of 150 hours our training in psilocybin-assisted psychotherapy.
-This certificate identifies the graduate as a TheraPsil Clinical Associate, and their names will be entered into TheraPsil’s register of graduate clinicians.
+Graduate psychotherapists will be awarded a certificate of completion of 139 hours our training in psilocybin-assisted psychotherapy.
+This certificate identifies the graduate as a TheraPsil Psychotherapy Associate, and their names will be entered into TheraPsil’s register of graduate clinicians.
 This register is made available to prospective patients seeking treatment.

-- [Graduate MDs and Nurse Practitioners will be awarded a certificate of completion of our training in assessment for psilocybin-assisted psychotherapy.
+- Graduate MDs and Nurse Practitioners without psychotherapy experience who complete Modules 1-11 will be awarded a certificate of completion of 129 hours in assessment for psilocybin-assisted psychotherapy.
 This certificate will identify them as a TheraPsil Medical Associate, and their names will be entered into TheraPsil’s register of prescribers.
-This register is made available to prospective patients seeking assessment or prescribing.]
+This register is made available to prospective patients seeking assessment or prescribing.

 Frequently Asked Questions: